 Despite the constant rain we decided on the third day to go to Chora church.
 James had read about this former Byzantine church in many of his history books.

 Although the exact construction date of the Church is unknown, Emperor Justinian had the church rebuilt during his reign (527-75), and much of what we see now is from the 14th century.

-Having arrived at the right station, we end up in the narrow streets of a small village.
+Having arrived at the right station, we end up on the narrow streets of a small village.
 We think how nice it is to have time to look at other things.

 We must come back when the work is done to study Istanbul’s most magnificent Byzantine church mosaics.

 If you are interested in museums and buildings, buy yourself a Museum Card.
-You can choose between a five day or a fifteen days card.
+You can choose between a five-day or a fifteen-day card.

 The 5-day card costs 185 lira (EUR 31,16/USD 35,17) and is well worth it if you want to see all the important historical treasures.
 If you have a longer time, get the 15-day card for 315 lira (EUR 53,05/USD 59,88).

-The fast lane for museum entrance is also included with purchase of the card.
+The fast lane for the museum entrance is also included with the purchase of the card.
 This is really worth it, because Istanbul is always well visited, which means the queues are correspondingly long.

 Chora Church 45 lira

 Hagia Sophia Admission 60 lira